Community Health AssessmentokmfiPRqTV2023-09-25T21:00:10+00:00

 The Gallatin City-County Health Department is conducting a community health assessment.
 Updates about the process and findings will be available here – check back for updates!

-2020 Community Health Needs Assessment
+2023-2024 Community Health Assessment

 The Community Health Assessment and Community Health Improvement Plan involved a collaborative process to identify and address issues related to health and wellbeing in Gallatin County.
 The Community Health Assessment is a systematic, data-driven approach to determining health status, behaviors, and needs of residents in Gallatin, Madison, and Park Counties.
 Information from this assessment is used to inform decisions and guide efforts to improve community health and wellness.